Pixelatory/RestaurantAR/README.md

 - Use /npm start command

 ### 'externalss.js' StyleSheet instructions
-- 'externals.js' can be added to a file by adding following line at the top import external from './externalss';
+- 'externals.js' can be added to a file by adding following line at the top:

+      import external from './externalss';

 - Have created some basic variables used all over the file such as